 After some years Lucinda decided to leave the wine trade and the Society.
 Barry Treadwell, one of the original members, became Chairman ably helped by a committee of volunteer members some of whom have loyally supported the Society for many years and still do.
 After some two score years Barry stood down and handed over to Peter Bennett.
 Peter had worked for a number of years with Berry Bros & Rudd, the well-known wine merchants of Pall Mall, then, as an independent wine merchant in Shaftesbury.
 Peter’s reign as chairman ended in 2017 handing over to a small committee who are in the hot seat now!

 Over the years membership has grown and is increasing as our popularity increases.
-We aim to have a maximum of around fifty members attending our normal meetings and whilst people come and go, we always welcome new members..
+We aim to have a limit of around fifty members attending our normal meetings and whilst people come and go, we always welcome new members..